Mark O'Sullivan (association footballer)

-Mark O'Sullivan is an association footballer who played for League of Ireland Premier Division club Cork City as a striker for several years.
+Mark O'Sullivan is an Irish footballer who played for League of Ireland Premier Division club Cork City as a striker for several years.
 O'Sullivan spent four years with Munster Senior League side Avondale United before signing for Cork City Foras in 2010.
 He later returned to Avondale United, before returning to Cork City in 2014.
 He signed for Waterford in 2017.
 He then joined Limerick in 2018, before returning to Avondale United in the summer of 2018, and rejoined Cork City in 2019.

 Club career

 Early career

 Born in Ringaskiddy, County Cork, O'Sullivan played underage football with Hibernians of Shanbally and with Passage West.
 He came to the attention of John Caulfield when he was the manager of Munster Senior League side Avondale United.

 O'Sullivan was added to the Cork City roster in 2010 when Tommy Dunne signed him on amateur terms.
 The club were then playing in the League of Ireland First Division under the title of "Cork City Foras Co-op" following the club's financial issues of 2009.
 O'Sullivan made two appearances for Cork City that season, and later returned to the Munster Senior League, winning several league titles with Avondale, and three FAI Intermediate Cup medals.
 He was capped for the Republic of Ireland amateur team, playing in November 2012 against a representative England team.